 Losing weight is never easy, but there are plenty of weight loss methods out there.
 Most of those focus on eating a low calorie, nutritious and balanced diet, as well as working out.
 Besides that, there is also a myriad of dieting pills out there, most of which do not work.
 Sometimes, however, all of these methods fail and the only available option is to turn to bariatric surgery.
-It is vital that you look up gastric sleeve procedure information before you have this surgery done, however.
+It is vital that you look up before you have this surgery done, however.
 This includes looking into the potential risks, complications and side effects.

 - Some $40 billion a year is spent on weight loss products in America.